jdcloudcom/en/mktcontent/合作与生态/customer/Customer_Case_Solution3.md

 <br/>
 4. Realize massive, secure and reliable access through JD Cloud+JOS exclusive platform, to achieve a real-time (refresh frequency <10 seconds) feedback of online store marketing information.
 <br/>
-5. Provide one-click copy function, which can automatically realize system environment expansion to improve efficiency and realize rapid deployment and expansion of production environment.
+5. Provide one-click copy feature, which can automatically realize system environment expansion to improve efficiency and realize rapid deployment and expansion of production environment.
 <br/>
-6. Through one-click copy and firewall, security group and other product functions of JD Cloud, users can adjust the architecture on demand and endow it with flexible security policy.
+6. Through one-click copy and firewall, security group and other product features of JD Cloud, users can adjust the architecture on demand and endow it with flexible security policy.
 <br/>
 7. Based on JD Cloud professional monitoring platform, the whole production environment is monitored in an all-round way; the abnormal possibility can be found in time, which will automatically trigger early warning and SMS.